 In 2014, Laquan McDonald, a Black teenager, was fatally shot by Jason Van Dyke, a white Chicago Police officer.
 Police reported McDonald was attacking officers.
 A video from the scene told a …

-In October of 2014, a white police officer fatally shot a black teenager on the streets of Chicago.
-The shooting of Laquan McDonald was captured on video, and sparked outrage across the city.
-Chicago’s top cop was fired, the local state’s attorney was voted out, and the feds were sent in to investigate the culture at the police department.
-Now, the police officer at the center of the shooting, Jason Van Dyke, is on trial for murder.
-WBEZ and the Chicago Tribune look at how Van Dyke and McDonald intersected that night, the alleged cover-up, and the long history of friction between African-Americans and the Chicago Police Department.
-Click here for more background on the trial, the video, and the people at the heart of this case.
+In October 2014, a white police officer fatally shot a Black teenager on the streets of Chicago.
+The shooting of Laquan McDonald was captured on video and sparked outrage across the city.
+Chicago’s top cop was fired, the local state’s attorney was voted out and the police officer at the center of the shooting, Jason Van Dyke, was found guilty of second-degree murder and sentenced to 81 months in prison.
+Now, Van Dyke is being released — just three years after being sentenced.
+In this podcast, first aired in 2018, WBEZ and the Chicago Tribune look at how Van Dyke and McDonald intersected that night in 2014, the alleged cover-up, and the long history of friction between African-Americans and the Chicago Police Department.

 The 16 Shots team talks to McDonald’s family members, some of whom were surprised to find out Van Dyke’s release was so soon.Listen — 38:53